yosemitebandit/vebsite/content/notes/doubleyou.md

 that encourages the use of a bodymedia fitness tracker armband.
 These are wearable sensors that log heartrate and accelerometer readouts (footsteps) throughout a normal day.
-We also had a sample dataset from the armband but we wanted to do more than just create a typical dashboard of charts..
+We also had a sample dataset from the armband but we wanted to do more than just create a typical dashboard of charts.

 So we began thinking about how this might be presented to a child.
 We came up with a [Tamagotchi-like](http://en.wikipedia.org/wiki/Tamagotchi) system --